aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

       branches:
         - master

-In this example GitHub will run this workflow when you push changes to your ``master`` branch, when you push a new tag starting with ``v`` (for example tag ``v1.2.3``), or when you create a ``pull request`` to the ``master`` branch.
+In this case **GitHub** will run this workflow when you push changes to your ``master`` branch, when you push a new tag starting with ``v`` (for example tag ``v1.2.3``), or when you create a ``pull request`` to the ``master`` branch.
 You can find more information `here <https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#on>`_

 env
 ~~~
 This key defines global environment variables.
-In this example we used it for the Docker image name: ``hello-world``
+I used it for the Docker image name ``hello-world``.

 jobs
 ~~~~
-A workflow run is made up of one or more ``jobs``.
+A workflow is made up of one or more ``jobs``.
 Jobs run in parallel by default.
-To run jobs sequentially, you can define dependencies on other jobs using the ``needs`` key with the job id value.
+To run jobs sequentially, you can define dependencies on other jobs using the ``needs`` key with the job name value.

 .. code-block:: yaml